justinl-y/RED-it/README.md

 libraries for building client-side component-based single page applications.

-I also learned how to set up an express server and construct REST end points and build a PostgresSQL database.
+I also learned how to set up an express server and construct REST end points and build a PostgreSQL database.

-In addition I also learned how to initiate and setup a project development environment using tools such as javaScript linters and babel transpilers.
+In addition I also learned how to initiate and setup a project development environment using tools such as Webpack, JavaScript linters and babel transpilers.

 ## ⚛️ Installation